JudicialCouncilOfCalifornia/trialcourt/docs/creating-new-sites.md

 - Import the initial database dump to live environment to prepare pantheon for deployment.

 - Commit changes and deploy to appropriate environment(s) for testing and other pre-launch work.
 Live (master), is where content creation will happen pre-launch.
+  - Environments:
+    - live
+    - stage - production deployment dry run tests
+    - develop - deployment integration tests
+    - epic-uat - stakeholder/user testing and review
   - After deploying to develop, merge develop to Dev since Pantheon's Solr, possibly other environment aspects, relies on that instance for initialization.
 Update this instance manually only as needed.